Experimental molecular microbiology

 Learning Objectives

-• Describe the main regulatory principles in transcriptional initiation control.
+- Describe the main regulatory principles of the lac operon in transcriptional initiation control.

-• Calculate growth rates and generation times based on growth curves obtained by experimental data.
+- Calculate growth rates and generation times based on experimental growth curve data.

-• Apply and elucidate the most important concepts of bacterial genetics in the areas of mutation, selection, screening, recombination, complementation and mapping.
+- Apply and elucidate essential concepts of bacterial genetics in the areas of mutation, selection, screening, recombination, and complementation.

 Course Content